JTostitos/snippets-enhancements-bugs/privacypolicy.md

 </h1>

 <p align="center">
 Snippets Studio and its developer consider your privacy.
 We do not sell or rent your data, and no information is collected about you or how you use Snippets Studio.
+The exception is purchase information which is collected but _**not**_ linked to your identity.
+This is needed to enable features, and prevent fraud.
 If you have any questions, please contact SnippetsStudio@outlook.com.
 </p>